 Before the world of endless makeup reviews and tutorials, the only way to find out which makeup was best for you was through word of mouth and the classic trial and error method.
 While that does give us plenty of opportunities to perfect technique, it isn’t exactly wallet-friendly.
-When it comes to eyeliners, there are quite a few varieties to chose from.
+When it comes to eyeliners, there are quite a few varieties in the market.
 Whether you’re a hardcore Glamazon or just want a little something to make your eyes pop, there are a number of options to choose from.
 Here we outline the main types of eyeliner and how best to apply them.

 Pencil eyeliner is generally the cheapest on the market and is easy to apply, making it a good go-to for beginners.
 But if you’re looking for long-lasting wear, a pencil liner is generally not your best bet, as they tend to smudge.
 They also are not as bold or as dark as other black eyeliners.
 And you’ll have to buy a sharpener to maintain a fine tip (unless you want a thick line).

-A step up from pencil liners would be retractable ones.
+A step up from pencil liners would be retractable liners.
 The lead is softer, so they glide on more smoothly and do not need to be sharpened.
 Although, pencil liners can also be softened by aiming a hot hairdryer at the tip.
 Pencil and retractable liners are the easiest to blend with the rest of your eye makeup.
 Pick one of these if you want to achieve a classic smokey eye look.

-Gel and cream eyeliner
+Gel and Cream Eyeliner

 We may earn affiliate commission if you make purchases through our links.
-Follow WiseGuide on Twitter @WiseGuide_.
+Follow 1010 Deal on Twitter @1010deal.